• Skip to primary navigation

 While relying on a Montana cerebral palsy lawyer is essential in ensuring your child gets justice and any damages that help cover care, you should also be aware of the laws that apply in these cases.

-A vital law all families must understand, for instance, is the statute of limitations on medical malpractice cases.
+For instance, a crucial law all families must understand is the statute of limitations on medical malpractice cases.

 Another relevant law to understand, which will affect how you approach a lawsuit, is a cap on non-economic damages.
 These are the costs of pain, suffering, and other factors that don’t have a specific monetary value.